ethereum/ethereum-org-website/src/content/developers/docs/networks/index.md

 #### Sepolia {#sepolia}

-Originally a proof-of-work testnet, now proof-of-stake.
-Sepolia is still running but it might not be maintained long term.
+Sepolia is a proof-of-stake testnet.
+Although Sepolia is still running, it is not currently planned to be maintained long-term.
+Before undergoing The Merge in June 2022, Sepolia was a proof-of-work testnet.

 - [Website](https://sepolia.dev/)
 - [GitHub](https://github.com/goerli/sepolia)